StratusLab/documentation/users-tutorial/src/main/markdown/06-vm-resources.md

 Deploy a VM of type "m1.xlarge"

     $ stratus-run-instance \
-        --quiet --type=m1.xlarge \
+        --quiet --type=m1.xlarge $TTYLINUX
-        BtSKdXa2SvHlSVTvgFgivIYDq--
     5509, 134.158.75.203

 Looking at the status of the machine:

     $ stratus-describe-instance 5509
-    id   state     vcpu memory    cpu% host/ip                  name 5509 Running   2    1048576   5    vm-203.lal.stratuslab.eu one-5509
+    id   state     vcpu memory    cpu% host/ip                  name 5509 Running   4    8388608   5    vm-203.lal.stratuslab.eu one-5509

 will give you the allocated CPUs (vcpu) and memory.
-The swap space can be seen from within the machine.
-These values are taken by a monitoring process on the physical machines and may take a couple of minutes to be updated.
+The swap space can be seen from within the machine.  **These values are provided by a monitoring process on the physical machines and may take a couple of minutes to be updated.**

 Note that ttylinux resides entirely in memory and doesn't use swap space!